FarhanAli24/Quadrupedal_Robot/README.md

 servos, each being controlled with its own PWM and timers.
 Interrupt is used on a button on the bottom of the feet to indicate when the leg has touched the ground.
 The Robot could walk forward and backward through the press of another button.
-There are two versions of the code.
+There are two versions of the code at different stages.
 Written in Python and C. Code Written in Python was developed for Raspberry Pi 3.
 C was developed for the TI MSP432R microcontroller.

 <img width="737" alt="2dog" src="https://github.com/FarhanAli24/Quadrupedal_Robot/assets/146472794/b352984d-0b9f-45d7-ba11-7832d820f837">
 <img width="609" alt="1dog" src="https://github.com/FarhanAli24/Quadrupedal_Robot/assets/146472794/20407e5a-6aaa-4ae3-8c44-e3eb93ea9b64">